 If something embarrassing from your past makes the headlines—whether just in your company’s house grapevine or on CNN—use your growth as a human being and leader as an example for others.

 Many years ago, for example, I knew an executive who took a very long time before realizing that treating everyone with respect, that creating a work environment imbued with civility, had a direct impact on the bottom line.
 He spoke of his change of mind and behavior often with employees, saying, “If I can change, you can too.”
 He became an influential force for positive change in his organization.

 Most importantly, be clear in explaining why what you did is unacceptable (not just today, but at the time).
 A good example of the appropriate sentiment and language comes from pop star Justin Bieber, who several years ago needed to apologize for telling a racist joke on a 2011 video.
 He said, “As a kid, I didn’t understand the power of certain words and how they can hurt.”

 Be specific about describing ways in which the person portrayed by the past behavior is not who you are now.
 Emphasize the positive standards of behavior that you now expect for both yourself and all members of your organization.

 Displaying Who You Are Today

 What’s really being tested in situations where past behaviors put you in a poor light is your integrity and your character today.
-Acknowledging your mistake and demonstrating how you’ve grown and how you are different are the only effective antidote to prior bad acts.
+Acknowledging your mistakes, accepting responsibility for your actions, and demonstrating how you’ve grown is the only effective antidote to prior bad acts.

 How we grow and change as leaders is a measure of our effectiveness, credibility, and legacy.
 There’s no better time than now to demonstrate that you have learned and grown beyond any mistakes you made in the past.